daveohua/tassomai-automation-linux/README.md

 </p>

 # How To Use
-- Enter path to geckodriver (Firefox)
+- Enter path to geckodriver (Firefox webdriver)
 - Enter Tassomai username
 - Enter Tassomai password
 - You can provide options such as 'Only do a maximum of X quizes' or 'Finish when daily/bonus goal complete'.